 \section{Abstract}

 We report on the melting dynamics of frozen olive oil in quiescent water for Rayleigh numbers up to $10^9$.
 The density difference results in an upward buoyancy-driven flow of liquid oil forming a thin film around the frozen oil.
 We experimentally investigate flat, cylindrical, and spherical shapes and we derive theoretical expressions for the local film thickness, velocity, and the local melt rate for these three canonical geometries.
-Our theoretical models compare favourably with our experimental findings.\\
+Our theoretical models predict the correct order of magnitude and the correct scaling as compared to our experimental findings.\\